Career Definition for an Electronic Communications Technician

 |Job Skills||Math and science, attention to detail, multitasking, customer service|

 |Median Salary (2018)||$56,100 for telecommunications repairers and installers|

 |Job Growth (2016-2026)||-8% for telecommunications repairers and installers|

 Entry-level hiring requirements for electronics and communication technicians generally include a certificate or an associate degree in computer technology, electronics repair or telecommunications.
 In addition to math and physics, students may take courses in digital media basics, electrical engineering and radio technology.
 On-the-job training is common; once hired, technicians will most likely have to pursue continuing education in the use of new equipment.
 Professional certifications specific to certain manufacturers and types of equipment may be required, including those available from the Telecommunications Industry Association or the Society of Cable Telecommunications Engineers.

 Electronics and communications technicians must have strong math and science skills.
 They should also be manually dexterous, mechanically oriented and able to tell the difference between color-coded parts and wires.
-An attention to detail and an ability to multitask are key; good customer service skills are essential, especially when helping nontechnical users understand how to operate new devices and equipment.
+Attention to detail and an ability to multitask are key; good customer service skills are essential, especially when helping nontechnical users understand how to operate new devices and equipment.

 Employment and Earnings Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), the number of openings for telecommunications equipment installers and repairers is expected to shrink by 8% nationwide from 2016 to 2026.
 In May 2018, telecommunications equipment installers and repairers had median annual salaries of $56,100, as reported by the BLS.

 Check out the other options listed here for careers in electronics installation and repair:

 Computer, ATM and Office Machine Repairers